We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Freeport flights can be made cheaper if you choose a flight in the afternoon.
+Freeport flights can be made cheaper if you choose a flight at midday.
 Booking a flight in the morning will likely mean higher prices.

 Freeport is the largest city on the Grand Bahama Island and the second largest in the Bahamas.
 The town is a holidaymaker’s dream offering every possible amenity, unforgettable beaches and beautiful, protected environs.
 The city may be big and bustling by Bahaman standards but it retains a quiet and laidback atmosphere that other tourist hotspots often lack.
 Freeport is a holiday destination praised for its proximity to a large number of white sandy beaches.